-- Acceptance of Proxies (if any) by the Board of Directors
+- 1. Acceptance of Proxies (if any) by the Board of Directors

-- 2. Ascertainment of Quorum
+- Ascertainment of Quorum

 - 3. Adoption of Standing Orders

 - 4. Reading and approval (or correction) of the minutes of the last Annual General Meeting

-- 5. Report of the Board of Directors
+- 5. Chairperson's Report

 - 6. Chief Executive Officer's Report

 - 7. Report of the Auditors

 - 8. Board Oversight Committee Report

-- 9. Notice of Motions: Rule Amendment (See below)
+- Notice of Motions: Rule Amendment. (see below)

 - 10. Report of the Audit Committee

 - 11. Report of the Risk Committee

 - 12. Report of the Credit Committee

 - 13. Report of the Credit Control Committee

 - 14. Report of the Membership Committee

 - 15. Report of the Nomination Committee

 - 16. Report of the Investment Committee

 - 17. Election of External Auditor

-- Election to fill vacancies on the Board of Directors and the Board Oversight Committee
+- 18. Flection to fill vacancies on the Board Oversight Committee and Board of Directors

-- 19. Any Other Business
+- 19. Announcement of Election Results

-- 20. Announcement of Election Results
+- 20. Any Other Business

-- 21. Close of Meeting
+- Close of Meeting